t3knoid/homelab/configure_semaphore_ui_projects_runbook.md

 - Defines a **cron expression**
 - Can be enabled/disabled

 The role resolves template IDs automatically and creates missing schedules.
+The [Defining When Semaphore Runs a Scheduled Task](defining_when_semaphore_runs_a_scheduled_task.md) runbook provides further details on how to configure the **cron expression**.

 ---